-R&D for public good: Breaking Stereotypes!
+R&D for public good: Breaking Stereotypes

-17 December 2014 | Features | By Rahul Koul Koul
+05 February 2015 | Features | By Rahul Koul Koul

-R&D for public good: Breaking Stereotypes!
+R&D for public good: Breaking Stereotypes

-Taxpayer's money in science will now have more accountability with equal accessibility to the outcome.
-Taking a revolutionary step towards the realization of long term goals, the Department of Biotechnology (DBT) and the Department of Science and Technology (DST) under the Ministry of Science and Technology have decided to bring an open and unrestricted access to its funded research.
+Taxpayer's money in science will now have more accountability with equal accessibility to the outcomes.

+Taking a revolutionary step towards the realization of long term goals, the department of biotechnology (DBT) and the department of science and technology (DST) under the ministry of science and technology have decided to bring an open and unrestricted access to its funded research.
 As one of the important scientific agencies, the function of the departments, as they mention, has been to support basic, translational and applied scientific research through the creation of suitable infrastructure, by providing funding to individual scientists, institutions and start-ups, and through any other means deemed necessary.

-Therefore, the new policy if implemented soon shall lead to new pathways
+Therefore, the new policy if implemented is expected to lead towards new pathways of scientific exchanges.

 The former science and technology minister, Dr Jitendra Singh had reiterated in the Parliament that once the policy is adopted, researchers will have an unrestricted access to the papers arising out of the publicly funded research without requiring to pay for it.

 "Several concerns such as payment of publication charges, copy right issues, freedom to choose the journal, quality etc have been raised.
 These will be addressed while framing the open access policy, he had assured.

 Since all funds disbursed by the departments are public funds, it is important that the information and knowledge generated through the use of these funds are made publicly available as soon as possible.
-While the recipients of funding are expected to publish their research in high quality, peer-reviewed journals, both the departments have affirmed that the intrinsic merit of the work, and not the title of the journal in which an author's work is published, would be considered in making future funding decisions.
+While the recipients of funding are expected to publish their research in high quality, peer-reviewed journals, both the departments have affirmed that the intrinsic merit of the work, and not the title of the journal in which an author's work is published, would be considered in making future funding decisions," Dr Singh had said.